-- House shoes are not permitted to be worn at school - Pants worn below hips and buttocks are not acceptable. ("Sagging" will not be tolerated.) - Shirts that extend past the thumb when student is standing with arms relaxed by the side must be tucked in. - Shirts and blouses must be long enough to prevent exposure of the midsection when arms are raised parallel to the floor. - Any apparel that advertises or implies sex, drugs, alcohol, profanity or violence is not permitted. - Transparent clothing is not permitted. - Sleeveless shirts and dresses are permitted as long as no undergarment or the sides of the body are visible.
-The ten of the shoulder must be severed.
-Muscle shirts, tank tons, halter tons, and (or
+- House shoes are not permitted to be worn at school - Pants worn below hips and buttocks are not acceptable. ("Sagging" will not be tolerated.) - Shirts that extend past the thumb when student is standing with arms relaxed by the side must be tucked in. - Shirts and blouses must be long enough to prevent exposure of the midsection when arms are raised parallel to the floor. - Any apparel that advertises or implies sex, drugs, alcohol, profanity or violence is not permitted. - Transparent clothing is not permitted. - Sleeveless shirts and dresses are permitted as long as no undergarment or the sides of the body are visible. - The top of the shoulder must be covered.

-The top of the shoulder must be covered.
 Muscle shirts, tank tops, halter tops, and/or spaghetti straps are not allowed.
-Shirts with the sleeves cut off are not allowed.

-- No "headwear" is permitted.
+Shirts with the sleeves cut off are not allowed. - No "headwear" is permitted.
 "Headwear" includes but is not limited to nonprescription eyewear, sunglasses, hair picks, hair nets, stocking caps, toboggans, sweatbands, bandannas & hoodies.
-(Up to the principals discretion on Baseball caps only.) - Excessively tight pants, shorts, or skirts are not allowed. - Any hair color other than a natural hair color, or hair style that is deemed to be distracting or disruptive to the educational process is not allowed. - Students may not bring or have on their clothing or in their possession any type of chain; these include chains such as wallet chains, dog collars, and belts. - Any accessory or clothing that is deemed gang related as determined by school administration is prohibited. - Clothing must not be excessively torn and must not expose any undergarments or skin. - No body piercing is allowed if deemed by administration to be distractive or inappropriate. - The administration is authorized to provide alternative dress or require students to change their dress if it causes a distraction or disruption of school.
+(Up to the principal's discretion on Baseball caps only.) - Excessively tight pants, shorts, or skirts are not allowed. - Any hair color other than a natural hair color, or hair style that is deemed to be distracting or disruptive to the educational process is not allowed. - Students may not bring or have on their clothing or in their possession any type of chain; these include chains such as wallet chains, dog collars, and belts. - Any accessory or clothing that is deemed gang related as determined by school administration is prohibited. - Clothing must not be excessively torn and must not expose any undergarments or skin. - No body piercing is allowed if deemed by administration to be distractive or inappropriate. - The administration is authorized to provide alternative dress or require students to change their dress if it causes a distraction or disruption of school.